Poch / Le Poque

 On this page the modern German form of Poch is described first, based on rules supplied with a modern board, on various books, and on information from Jan Böttcher.
 There follow summaries of differences in the 18th and 19th century versions of the game.

 Players and Equipment

 From 3 to 6 players can take part and a 32-card pack is used, the cards ranking from high to low A-K-Q-J-10-9-8-7.
 Each player has an equal supply of chips.
 A board (Pochbrett) in the centre of the table is used to hold chips staked to the the various pools until they are won.
-There are many designs of Poch board - here is a modern example:
+There are many designs of Poch board - a modern example is shown above.